Common Garter Snakes in Eastern Tennessee

 Common Garter Snake Habitat

 Garter snakes have dens that are often found under large rocks or structures.
 They are often seen along the perimeter of buildings, under stepping stones, or in rock fences.
 Unlike other types of snakes, garter snakes give birth to live young.
 Their diet is wide-ranging, but their prey typically includes snails, slugs, crickets, and other insects.
 Larger garter snakes have been known to eat birds, small mammals, and frogs.
+The common garter snake hibernates from late October until early April in natural borrows or holes and under rocks.

-Common Garter Snake Behaviors, Threats or Dangers
+Common Garter Snake Behaviors, Threats, or Dangers

 Garter snakes don’t have fangs and are not venomous, however, they do have small teeth and can bite.
 Their bite can become infected if not cleaned and cared for properly.
 Although the condition is rare, some people are allergic to garter snake saliva.
 Even though garter snakes are mostly harmless, they can cause quite a scare if encountered in your home or garden.
 Most people are startled and frightened when they are confronted by a snake outdoors.
 While generally shy and withdrawn, a garter snake will bite if accidentally stepped on.

-Need help with common garter snakes?
+Need help with Common Garter snakes?

 We'll call you!
 Leave your information below.